Ren Ellis Neyra

 Office Hours

 Practically speaking, pre-approved courses for the SCCTC offered across the three divisions are updated each academic year (see here), and sometimes a course eludes pre-approval.
 Students can appeal for a course that was not pre-approved to count for the SCCTC.
-Courses on literary theory, black critical theory, political theory, social and cultural theory, philosophy of history, aesthetics, film theory, anthropology, queer theory, and so on (this is not an exhaustive list), can potentially satisfy the requirements.
+Courses on literary theory, black critical theory, political theory, social and cultural theory, philosophy of history, aesthetics, film theory, queer theory, and so on (this is not an exhaustive list), can potentially satisfy the requirements.
 Courses need to have been theory through-and-through, meaning, theory is structurally necessary for a given course to be what it is, to count.
-Note, certain disciplinary and/or field formations by (self)definition are NOT theoretical (there are little disagreements about empiricism, epistemology, cognition and mediation, etc.).
-If a student would like to discuss whether or not a course qualifies, write to set a meeting.
+Note, certain disciplinary and/or field formations by (self)definition are NOT theoretical (there are little disagreements about empiricism, epistemology, materialism, speculation, cognition and mediation, etc.).
+If a student would like to discuss whether or not a course qualifies, email to set a meeting.

 Courses

-Summer 2024
+Fall 2024

-ENGL 275Z - 01
+ENGL 141F - 01